lucasscharenbroch/personal-site/content/blog/functional-refactoring-wordle.md

 The PureScript version uses partial application to avoid re-computation of the constraint data structures (e.g. **`minCnts`**, **`maxCnts`**, and **`charFns`**) (analagous to **`wordRequirements`** in the JS version) for each word.
 This makes for a nice mix of modularity and efficiency: the caller (**`wordsFittingBoard`**) need not compute, nor even know about these structures.

-The functions that begin with "_" (or some equivalent) are necessary because PureScript waits until all variables are recieved before computing the values of variables in the where-clauses.
+The functions that begin with "_" are necessary because PureScript waits until all variables are recieved before computing the values of variables in the where-clauses.

-Here's the transpiled version of fitsPosConstraints: note that the majority of the computation is done after **`board`** is recieved (and before **`s`** is recieved: the values of the variables are stored in the closure).
+Here's the transpiled version of fitsPosConstraints: note that the majority of the computation is done immediately after **`board`** is recieved (and before **`s`** is recieved: the values of the variables are stored in the closure).

 {{< highlight javascript "hl_lines=26-28" >}}
 var fitsPosConstraints = function (board) {